roman-milk/roman-milk.github.io/penny.md

+===

- ****** Penny Ch.
-04 ****** byJust_Plain_Bob© Getting through it would have been a piece of cake had it not been for one thing; I still could not get the ease with which Penny got it on with Mark and Dave out of my mind.
+Getting through it would have been a piece of cake had it not been for one thing; I still could not get the ease with which Penny got it on with Mark and Dave out of my mind.
 Try as I might I could not accept that a faithful wife could have given in that quickly.
 Maybe if we had gotten into the watching thing a year or so after we were married when she wasn't so far removed from her slut past I could have bought into it.
 But after as many years as we had been married and as far behind her as her slut behavior was I would have expected just a touch of nervousness, a little hesitation, or one or two worried looks cast my way when she first started with Mark and Dave.
 I just could not shake those thoughts out of my head.

  The physical aspects of it didn't trouble me.
 The images of Don and Penny in my mind were replaced by images of Mark and Dave and I found that those images were giving me erections just as the thoughts of Penny and Don had.